MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionPolicy.md

 ```

 ### -IsDefault
-!!!
-Exchange Server 2013

-This parameter is reserved for internal Microsoft use.

-This parameter isn't available in on-premises deployments.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is reserved for internal Microsoft use.

 To set the default retention policy for new mailboxes, use the RetentionPolicy parameter on the Set-MailboxPlan cmdlet.

 ```yaml
 Type: SwitchParameter